What to watch for when the Seahawks play the Falcons, plus Adam Jude’s prediction

 Quandre Diggs

 Acquired in a trade with Detroit on Tuesday, Diggs is questionable for Sunday because of a hamstring injury that kept him out for almost two full games with the Lions.
-But he did play last Sunday and the Seahawks hope he can at least play a part-time role against the Falcons, to help out a secondary hit by injuries to Bradley McDougald (back) and Lano Hill (elbow), and stung by the inconsistent play of Tedric Thompson.
+He was limited in his first three practices with Seattle, and Carroll didn’t sound optimistic Diggs would be available Sunday.
+That could be another blow to a secondary hit by injuries to Bradley McDougald (back) and Lano Hill (elbow), and stung by the inconsistent play of Tedric Thompson.
+McDougald will be a game-time decision Sunday, per Carroll.

 KEY STAT